General Program Information

 *This project is being supported, in whole or in part, by federal award number 35-333003 awarded to Durham County, North Carolina, by the U.S. Department of the Treasury.

 In order to provide care for a child with a CCSA Scholarship, a child care facility must be licensed by the NC Division of Child Development and Early Education at the 4- or 5- star level and be approved through an application process by the Scholarship program.
 A provider not yet participating with the scholarship program may apply by invitation only from the program once a family with a scholarship makes a request to use their scholarship with that provider.
 If a provider goes six months without serving a child on scholarship, the provider will become inactive and must reapply in order to resume service to children using scholarships.

 Fees and Payments

 Most scholarships include a parent fee based on a modest percentage of gross monthly family income.
 Parent fees are paid by parents directly to the child’s care provider on the schedule designated by the child care provider.

 The Scholarship program pays providers directly and operates on a reimbursement model.
 That means payment is made at the end of the month following service provided, usually based on a child’s attendance pattern.
-The rate paid to the facility uses the state subsidy rate as its base, though some amounts will be lower if the facility charges less in tuition or higher if certain criteria are met.
+The rate paid to the facility uses the state subsidy rate as its base, though some amounts will be higher if certain criteria are met.
 The parent fees make up a portion of the rate, with the Scholarship program’s payment making up the rest.